While eggs are highly nutritious and contain many essential vitamins and minerals, some people cannot eat them.

 Bananas are not only delicious but they are also rich in nutrients!
 Combine that with the wonderful banana-ey flavor and they serve an elevated purpose of egg replacement in baking–who knew?!

 Once again, the texture slightly replicates an egg, with 1 mashed banana replacing 1 whole egg in baking recipes.

 Chia seeds are a fantastic way of hitting your fiber goals for the day!
 They’re a great addition to yogurts and salads.
 Quite similar to flaxseed; chia seeds are really easy to add to many dishes and they’re also nutrient-rich as well!
 Essentially the same as flaxseed, you can create 1 egg by mixing 1 tbsp of chia seeds with 4 tbsps of water and waiting for several minutes before adding to your recipe.

 What is aquafaba you say?!
 It’s actually the leftover liquid/brine from soaking chickpeas in water.
 Sounds kind of weird– but trust us, it’s amazing for baking!
-You can whip it up into meringues, pavlovas, make ice cream, use it to replace eggs in different baked goods, muffins & pancakes, etc. Replicate 1 egg by using 3 tbsp of the liquid.
+You can whip it up into meringues, pavlovas, make ice cream, use it to replace eggs in different baked goods, muffins & pancakes, etc. Replace 1 egg by using 3 tbsp of the liquid.
 Lightly whisk to aerate the chickpea brine before using.
 Just make sure you’re using unsalted, unflavored chickpeas!

 Happy eggless baking!